Allergies and the Immune System

 Allergens can be inhaled, ingested, or enter through the skin.
 Common allergic reactions, such as hay fever, certain types of asthma, and hives are linked to an antibody produced by the body called immunoglobulin E (IgE).
 Each IgE antibody can be very specific, reacting against certain pollens and other allergens.
 In other words, a person can be allergic to one type of pollen, but not another.
 When a susceptible person is exposed to an allergen, the body starts producing a large quantity of similar IgE antibodies.
 The next exposure to the same allergen may result in an allergic reaction.
 Symptoms of an allergic reaction will vary depending on the type and amount of allergen encountered and how the body's immune system reacts to that allergen.

 Allergies can affect anyone, regardless of age, gender, race, or socioeconomic status.
-Generally, allergies are more common in children.
-But a first-time occurrence can happen at any age.
-Or it can come back after many years of remission.
+Generally, allergies are more common in children, but may occur at any age.
+Allergic reactions may come back after many years of remission.
 Hormones, stress, smoke, perfume, or environmental irritants may also play a role in the development or severity of allergies.

 What is anaphylactic shock?

 Anaphylactic shock, also called anaphylaxis, is a severe, life-threatening reaction to certain allergens.
+Anaphylaxis may occur within minutes or sometimes up to an hour or more after exposure to allergens.
 Body tissues may swell, including tissues in the throat.
 There is also a sudden drop in blood pressure.
 The following are the most common symptoms of anaphylactic shock.
 But each person may experience symptoms differently.
 Other symptoms may include:

 Swelling of the throat and tongue or tightness in throat